 Is it safe for my cat to eat grass?

-However, if the grass snacks are occasional and not causing any problems, you probably don’t need to worry.
+Importantly, if the grass snacks are occasional and not causing any problems, you probably don’t need to worry.

-And remember, if your cat has a penchant for grass, don’t treat their greens with pesticides and other potentially toxic or harmful things.
+If yours is one of the many cats that eat grass, don’t treat their greens with pesticides and other potentially toxic or harmful things.
 Ingestion of herbicides or similar could cause serious health problems and even death in cats.